Yandex Cloud

 • URL: https://storage.yandexcloud.net/managed-clickhouse/catboost_model.bin.

-2. Download the file with data to analyze.
+2. Download the data file to analyze.

 3. Connect to the cluster.